 - Guide 1: How to Remove Search.searchsmart.bid from Windows.

-- Guide 2: Get rid of Search.searchsmart.bid from Mac OS X.
+- Guide 2: Get rid of Search.searchsmart.bid on Mac OS X.

-- Guide 3: Remove Search.searchsmart.bid from Google Chrome.
+- Guide 3: Remove Search.searchsmart.bid in Google Chrome.

 - Guide 4: Erase Search.searchsmart.bid from Mozilla Firefox.